besongsamuel/oreo/reviews/README.md

-# Reviews App
+# Aureanne Review Tracker

-A React TypeScript application integrated with Supabase, Material UI, and centralized authentication state management.
+A comprehensive review management and analytics platform built with React TypeScript, Supabase, and Material UI.
+Features Apple-inspired minimalist design with advanced sentiment analysis and keyword tracking.

 ## Prerequisites